bluzelle/curium/docs/setup/deployaddl.md

     Remember that *every* node should have *at least* this minimum.
 Feel free to set it higher if you wish.

+7.  *Optional - Validating Nodes Only*
-7. Create the key that will be used to label the validator on this node
+    Create the key that will be used to label the validator on this node

         blzcli keys add vuser